 Get greedy at the Gold Museum

 To recover from the long day you’ve just had, have a calm morning and visit Bogota’s legendary Gold Museum.
 Conveniently located in La Candelaria, this incredible collection houses over 30,000 gold artifacts.
-On the way there, don’t forget to stop by one of the neighborhood’s time-honored cafes (your local travel expert can point you to the best ones) for a traditional breakfast of chocolate con queso.
+On the way there, don’t forget to stop by one of the neighborhood’s time-honored cafes (ask a local to point you to the best ones) for a traditional breakfast of chocolate con queso.

 Caffeinate yourself on a coffee crawl

 Although Colombia is known for its coffee, most Bogotanos drink tinto far more than

 Since you’ll be in the neighborhood anyway, this is the perfect time to check out the many boutiques and food options that Chapinero has to offer.
 Wander around to take in the neighborhood’s politically charged street art, and make sure to grab a local beer at Bogota Beer Company or one of the other acclaimed microbreweries that pepper Chapinero’s streets.

 After your busy morning, enjoy the serenity of wandering through Bogota’s incredible marketplaces and parks.
 The Plaza de Mercado de Paloquemao, Bogota’s main food market, is chock-full of vendors all day, every day.
 Selling everything from fresh fruit to whole butchered animals, this market is an experience unlike any other.
 And if you’re lucky enough to be in town on a Sunday, you can also dive into the delightful clamor of Bogota’s incredible flea markets—most of these swap meets are local secrets, though, so you’ll have to chat with a Bogota local to find them.